Skip to Content

 You should be clearly aware that most spiders that you would find in your house are not dangerous.
 Many are not likely to bite you, and even if they did, it would not result in more than a slightly itchy “bug bite.”

 Unfortunately, trying to provide an accurate visual guide to all possible spider species is a little beyond the scope of this article.
-The ones you should be most concerned with are the brown recluse, black widow and hobo spiders.
+The ones you should be most concerned with are the brown recluse, black widow, and hobo spiders.

 Knowing how to identify these particular species is a good idea as they are quite poisonous.

 Though seeing spiders in the house can send shivers up your spine, don’t forget that they do play an important role in keeping other insect populations down.
-A few spiders in the corner may be doing more good than harm as they catch and eliminate house flies, fruit flies and other similar pests.

 But spiders can definitely be a problem themselves if their own numbers get too high.
-Just keep it in perspective before you decide to wage all-out war on them.
+Just keep it in perspective before you decide to wage an all-out war on them.

 Kristin